Directions and facilities

 There are a number of car parks in Dorchester but the Colliton Park car park is the closest to The Roman Town House.

-There is disabled driver car parking at the site entrance.
 The Town House is accessed by steps and a graded path which is suitable for wheelchair users.